Direct Enrollment and Enhanced Direct Enrollment

 Prospective web-brokers can request approval to enroll consumers in Exchange coverage through DE or EDE by initiating the web-broker onboarding process; web-brokers may onboard year-round.
 A web-broker may be an individual agent or broker, group of agents or brokers, or business entity.

 Prospective web-brokers must build a website that complies with CMS requirements, pass a pre-approval website review conducted by CMS, and implement the technical requirements to connect with FFE through the DE pathway.
 These technical requirements include understanding how to create and digitally sign Security Assertion Markup Language (SAML) responses and how to invoke Simple Object Access Protocol (SOAP) web services.
-In addition, prospective web-brokers must complete operational readiness review requirements, including the privacy and security assessment and business requirements described in the Updated Direct Enrollment (DE) Web-broker Program Participation Requirements (PDF); business requirements include completing a data request form, completing end-to-end testing with the CMS Data Services Hub, having a designated representative complete FFE registration, and signing a Web-broker Agreement with CMS.
+In addition, prospective web-brokers must complete operational readiness review requirements, including the privacy and security assessment and business requirements described in the Web-broker Operational Readiness Reviews for the Classic Direct Enrollment and Enhanced Direct Enrollment Pathways and Related Oversight Requirements (PDF); business requirements include completing a data request form, completing end-to-end testing with the CMS Data Services Hub, having a designated representative complete FFE registration, and signing a Web-broker Agreement with CMS.

 For more information on the web-broker requirements and onboarding process: